mikablachut/Recipes/README.md

 ## Setup

 Make sure you have [git](https://git-scm.com/) installed.
 The application uses H2 as the database by default.
-It is required to provide database connection URL and database user conditionals for an application to run.

 ### Gradle